 Personnel acting in trusted roles include CA and RA system administration personnel, and personnel involved with identity vetting and the issuance and revocation of certificates.
 The functions and duties performed by persons in trusted roles are distributed so that one person alone cannot circumvent security measures or subvert the security and trustworthiness of the PKI operations.
 All personnel in trusted roles must be free from conflicts of interest that might prejudice the impartiality of the DigiCert PKI's operations.
 Trusted roles are appointed by senior management.
-A list of personnel appointed to trusted roles by DigiCert is maintained and reviewed annually.
 RAs may have different requirements for appointing trusted roles.
 The process used by RAs for appointing and governing Trusted Roles is specified in the applicable RPS.